websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

 ## Preparing to Upgrade

-In order to upgrade to version 4.x of the DXP Cloud stack, your current services must be at 3.x.
+In order to upgrade to version 4.x.x of the DXP Cloud stack, your current services must be at 3.x.x.
 To verify your current version, locate the gradle.properties file in your repository.
-Repositories follow this structure:
+Before upgrading to version 4.x.x, epositories follow this structure:

 ```
 repository